 - Chillax – social gatherings for teenagers and adults

 - Counselling and Support services for our members and their families

 - Our members are actively involved in the development and maintenance of our website.
 This includes a social networking area with exclusive access to the members themselves

-Although these activities are organised through the branch, our members take part in a wide range of activities, which are extremely beneficial to them e.g. private speech therapy, horse riding, yoga, soccer, dancing, drama, arts and crafts classes.
-In this case we have set up a scheme where families can get some financial support from the branch.
+The Branch runs a number of activities for our members; but our members also take part in a wide range of other therapeutic and life-enhancing activities on an individual basis, which are extremely beneficial to them such as private Occupational Therapy, Fitness classes and Art classes.
+To help support our members with these private activities, we have set up a Members Funding scheme where families can get some financial support from the branch.
 This scheme is reviewed annually.
 The branch also co-operates with and supports local Arch Clubs where possible.

 The Branch provides support for parents and siblings of members with Down syndrome, in a variety of ways;

-- Parentlink – Hospital visit for new families by a parent trained in support.
+- Parentlink – Hospital visits for new families by a parent trained in support.

 - We provide information about health, education, independence, and advocacy issues to families and to professionals

 - We hold Regular branch meetings with Guest Speakers on relevant topics